 4. High information content.

-5. Suitable for a wide variety of patients, including newborns and pregnant women.
+5. Possibility of use in a wide variety of patients, including newborns and pregnant women.

-It does not require special preparation of the subject, and during the procedure there are no X-rays or any other ionizing rays.
-With regard to the accuracy of the study with ultrasonic equipment, it is very high and allows you to identify inhomogeneous areas ranging in size from 2.00 - 3.00 mm.
-From 1/5 to ½ of all patients in whom a single nodule formation was found on palpation examination, 2 or more additional nodes are shown on an ultrasound machine.
+To carry it out, no special preparation of the subject is required, and during the procedure there are no X-rays or any other ionizing rays.
+As for the accuracy of research with ultrasound equipment, it is very high and allows you to identify heterogeneous areas ranging in size from 2.00 - 3.00 mm.
+From 1/5 to ½ of all patients in whom a single nodular formation was detected during palpation examination, 2 or more additional nodes are shown on an ultrasound machine.

-However, such a high level of equipment sensitivity can also have a negative side.
-The fact is that sometimes healthy people have benign nodes, the size of which does not exceed 4.00 mm, which forces insufficiently experienced ultrasound diagnosticians to record them in patients.
-Therefore, the examination is best done by specialists with a sufficient level of qualifications.
+However, such high level The sensitivity of the equipment may have negative side.
+The fact is that sometimes healthy people have benign nodes, the size of which does not exceed 4.00 mm, which forces insufficiently experienced ultrasound diagnosticians to register them as sick.
+Therefore, it is best to undergo examination by specialists with a sufficient level of qualifications.

-How dangerous is the study for the body?
+How dangerous is the research for the body?

-People with diseases or abnormalities in the work of the organ are worried about how often an ultrasound of the thyroid gland can be done?
-And this is not surprising, because we all care about our health and understand that some diagnostic procedures are not safe.
+People with diseases or disorders of the organ are concerned about how often can an ultrasound of the thyroid gland be done?
+And this is not surprising, because we all care about our health and understand that some diagnostic procedures not safe.

-This does not apply at all to ultrasound diagnostics - during the study, the effect of ultrasound on the body is so minimal that it does not cause any harm.
-If the state of health requires it, then ultrasound of the thyroid gland can be done as much as necessary - most often, this is at the beginning of the examination, then to control the therapy and at the end of the course of treatment to assess its effectiveness.
+This does not apply at all to ultrasound diagnostics - during the examination, the influence of ultrasound on the body is so minimal that it does not cause any harm.
+If the health condition requires it, then ultrasound of the thyroid gland can be done as much as necessary - most often, at the beginning of the examination, then to monitor therapy and at the end of the course of treatment to assess its effectiveness.

 Preparing for a thyroid scan

-As noted above, special preparation of the subject before ultrasound examination is not required.
+As noted above, special preparation of the subject before performing an ultrasound examination is not required.

-• the results of the above ultrasound examination of glandula thyreoidea (if any);
+• results of the above ultrasound examination of glandula thyreoidea (if any);

-• a towel to put it under your head, and at the end of the procedure, wipe off the gel from the neck skin.
+• a towel to place under your head, and at the end of the procedure, wipe the skin of your neck from the gel.

-For ultrasound diagnostics of glandula thyreoidea, the patient is placed on a couch and asked to tilt his head back.
-On the front surface of the neck, in the projection of the thyroid gland, the doctor applies a small amount of a transparent gel, which facilitates better transmission of ultrasonic vibrations.
-After that, with the help of a special sensor emitting and receiving ultrasound waves, the specialist conducts the actual examination of the organ.
+To pass ultrasound diagnostics glandula thyreoidea the patient is placed on the couch and asked to throw back his head.
+On the front surface of the neck, in the projection of the thyroid gland, the doctor applies a small amount of transparent gel that helps better passage ultrasonic vibrations.
+After this, using a special sensor that emits and receives ultrasound waves, the specialist conducts the actual examination of the organ.

-The essence of the method consists in sending ultrasound vibrations deep into the thyroid gland, capturing the reflected waves and processing the data by a computer processor.
-The result of the device's operation is displayed on the screen in online mode.
+The essence of the method is to send ultrasonic vibrations deep into the thyroid gland, capture the reflected waves and process the data by a processor computer.
+The result of the device’s operation is displayed on the screen online.

-Unpleasant sensations, as a rule, are absent in the patient.
-In some cases, the subjects complained of slight discomfort caused by an uncomfortable position.
+As a rule, the patient does not experience any discomfort.
+In some cases, subjects complain of slight discomfort caused by a not entirely comfortable position.

 Period of the menstrual cycle

-Since women are more likely to suffer from diseases of the glandula thyreoidea, the question often arises about the influence on the information content of ultrasound examination of which day of the menstrual cycle it was carried out.
+Since women more often suffer from diseases of the glandula thyreoidea, the question often arises about the influence on the information content of ultrasound examination on what day menstrual cycle it was carried out.

-Although most researchers agree that this parameter does not matter, some scientists believe that the information content of ultrasound increases on days VII - IX.
+Although most researchers agree that this parameter has no significance, some scientists believe that the information content of ultrasound increases on days VII – IX.

 Eating

-In most cases, you can eat the thyroid gland before ultrasound.
+In most cases, you can eat before the thyroid ultrasound.
 However, there is an exception.
-So it is better for older people to come for an examination on an empty stomach, since the sensor is able to provoke the manifestation of the gag reflex in them.
+Thus, it is better for older people to come for examination on an empty stomach, since the sensor can provoke a gag reflex in them.

 Frequently asked questions to the doctor

-The need for an ultrasound scan if hormones are normal
+The need for an ultrasound if hormones are normal

-Hello, my name is Elizabeth.
-Has passed the tests for hormones, everything is normal.
-But the doctor sends me to undergo ultrasound.
-Should an ultrasound scan of the thyroid gland be done if laboratory tests have shown a good result?
+Hello, my name is Elizaveta.
+I took hormone tests, everything was normal.
+But the doctor sends me to undergo an ultrasound.
+Is it necessary to do an ultrasound of the thyroid gland if laboratory research showed good results?

-Hello Elizabeth.
-Unfortunately, there are endocrine system diseases in which hormonal changes do not occur.
-You should undergo the study as directed by your doctor.
+Hello, Elizaveta.
+Unfortunately, there are diseases of the endocrine system in which hormonal changes.
+You should undergo testing as directed by your doctor.

-Hello, my name is Evgenia.
-Last week, an examination of the endocrine system was carried out in order to clarify the diagnosis.
+Hello, my name is Evgeniya.
+Last week, the endocrine system was examined in order to clarify the diagnosis.
 It is still necessary to carry out this procedure.
 When is it better to do an ultrasound of the thyroid gland again so that there are no negative consequences for the body?

-Hello Evgenia.
-Ultrasonic waves do not have a harmful effect on humans; it can be performed once a week.
-Be attentive to your cycle, for more accurate information it is better to wait 7 days, then go to the doctor.
+Hello, Evgenia.
+Ultrasonic waves have no effect harmful effects for a person, it can be done once a week.
+Be attentive to your cycle; for more accurate information, it is better to wait 7 days, then go to the doctor.

-- a relatively young type of diagnosis.
-Ten years ago, collecting data for anamnesis, this organ was checked by the method and a visual examination of the front of the neck was performed.
+- a relatively new type of diagnostics.
+Ten years ago, when collecting data for anamnesis, this organ was checked using a method and a visual examination of the front of the neck was performed.

-Today, ultrasound is a fast and safe way to diagnose many diseases.
-This procedure does not have a side effect; special preparation for an ultrasound of the thyroid gland is not required.
+Today ultrasound is fast and safe way diagnosis of many diseases.
+This procedure does not give side effect, special training Ultrasound of the thyroid gland is not required.

 • preventive research;

-• as prescribed by a doctor in identifying symptoms of organ diseases.
+• as prescribed by a doctor when identifying symptoms of organ diseases.

-For people under 50 years of age, an ultrasound scan of the thyroid gland for preventive purposes is recommended to be performed once every 5 years.
-After 50 years, prophylactic ultrasound, especially in women, is done once every 2 years.
+For people under 50 years of age, an ultrasound check of the thyroid gland for preventive purposes It is recommended to carry out once every 5 years.
+After 50 years, preventive ultrasound, especially in women, is done once every 2 years.

 Ultrasound is required in the following cases:

-• pain on palpation of the side and front of the neck;
+• pain on palpation of the lateral and anterior parts of the neck;

-• redness and swelling of the skin in the cervical region;
+• redness and swelling of the skin in the cervical area;

 • change in heart rate;

-• disturbances in the work of the heart;
+• disturbances in the functioning of the heart;

 • hair loss, brittle nails;

-There is no need for preliminary preparation before conducting an ultrasound examination of the thyroid gland.
+Need for preliminary preparation There is no ultrasound examination of the thyroid gland before the session.
 It is performed after meals and on an empty stomach.
 Before testing, the doctor may prescribe additional tests if necessary to establish a diagnosis.

-Smoking before an ultrasound scan of the organ is not prohibited.
+Smoking before an organ ultrasound is not prohibited.

-Preparation for the session consists in freeing the neck from jewelry.
-It is advisable to have a towel with you to remove the remaining gel from the skin.
+Preparation for the session consists of freeing the neck from jewelry.
+It is advisable to have a towel with you to remove any remaining gel from the skin.

 Features of the procedure in children

-Ultrasound of the thyroid gland is an informative method for diagnosing pathologies of this organ.
-With its help, it is possible to identify the presence of a cyst, nodes or tumor in the thyroid gland, which will help the doctor in the future to choose the right therapeutic therapy.
+Ultrasound of the thyroid gland is informative method diagnosis of pathologies of this organ.
+With its help, you can identify the presence of a cyst, nodes or tumor in the thyroid gland, which will help the doctor in the future choose the right treatment therapy.

-This article will talk about what preparation for ultrasound of the thyroid gland involves, as well as when the procedure is shown to be performed.
+This article will tell you what preparation for an ultrasound of the thyroid gland involves, as well as when the procedure is indicated to be performed.

 Why is an ultrasound of the thyroid gland performed?

-The thyroid gland is one of the most important human organs for the healthy functioning of the body.
-It produces special hormones involved in the metabolism.
-In childhood, they ensure correct development, and in adolescence, they take part in puberty.
-That is why, even at the first suspicion of thyroid disease, the patient needs to undergo an ultrasound examination.
+The thyroid gland is one of the most important human organs that ensures the healthy functioning of the body.
+It produces special hormones involved in metabolism.
+IN childhood they provide proper development, and in adolescence they take part in puberty.
+That is why, at the first suspicion of thyroid disease, the patient needs to undergo an ultrasound examination.

-Moreover, ultrasound of the thyroid gland, preparation for the study of which involves the implementation of several recommendations, helps in differential diagnosis.
-The procedure will be especially informative for heart complaints.
+Moreover, ultrasound of the thyroid gland, preparation for the study of which involves following several recommendations, helps in differential diagnosis.
+Especially informative procedure will be with heart complaints.

 Important!
-Hypothyroidism and other diseases of the thyroid gland, if they were not congenital, do not develop from scratch.
-A variety of factors can contribute to their appearance, from poor ecology to trivial stress.
-In such a state, these diseases should be detected in time until they cause dangerous complications.
-Otherwise, the person's condition may deteriorate sharply.
+Hypothyroidism and other thyroid diseases, if they were not congenital, do not develop out of nowhere.
+Their appearance can be facilitated by the most various factors, from poor ecology to banal stress.
+In such a condition, these diseases should be identified in time before they cause dangerous complications.
+Otherwise, the person’s condition may deteriorate sharply.

 When to do an ultrasound of the thyroid gland

-• increased body temperature for a long time without a reason;
+• elevated body temperature for a long time without reason;

 • hair loss;

-• pain and feeling of a lump in the throat;
+• pain and sensation of a lump in the throat;

 • nervousness, mood swings;